Antipurity/sensor-network/docs/ROADMAP.md

         - ⋯ `.Handler`:
             - TODO: So what do we do next?
                 - If easiest-first:
-                    - Pointers, WebRTC.
+                    - Keyboard, WebRTC.
                 - If most-important-first:
-                    - WebRTC, pointers.
+                    - WebRTC, keyboard.
             - TODO: Text in `README.md` (and is text really any good if each word doesn't have infinite depth, and links are everywhere):
-                - TODO: Connect arbitrary sensors to a human brain and/or AI model.
+                - TODO: Tools for connecting humans and AI models to arbitrary sensors.
                 - TODO: Design constraints:
                     - Position-invariance, of cells into which data is divided.
 This enables hotswappable and user-defined observations/actions, which is how humans [expect ](https://en.wikipedia.org/wiki/Process_(computing))[computers ](https://en.wikipedia.org/wiki/USB)[to operate ](https://en.wikipedia.org/wiki/Internet_of_things)[anyway.](https://en.wikipedia.org/wiki/Internet) In ML, [Transformers are dominant anyway.](https://arxiv.org/abs/1706.03762)
                     - -1…1 values, including the reward.
 Humans do not tolerate [overly-strong](https://www.reddit.com/r/NoStupidQuestions/comments/65o0gi/how_loud_is_a_nuclear_explosion_all_noise_is/) signals anyway.
 ML models [typically perform worse with unnormalized data.](https://en.wikipedia.org/wiki/Feature_scaling)